 To garner a high-growth organic audience within this niche, you’d have to create an account that is highly differentiated from these.
 How and what differentiation looks like is completely up to your imagination and skill.

 Recommendation: There is no one way to create differentiated content (that’s the whole point of differentiation!), but a great first step is to visually distinguish yourself from other accounts.
 The most effective way to do that is to craft a differentiated visual grid.

 How your account looks at first glance is often the only way people decide whether or not to follow you once they discover your account.
 The better you are at executing a differentiated visual grid that gives people real value, the faster you’ll grow!

 Okay, so now that you know this information, what do you do!?

 1. Stop wasting your time being frustrated about why your Instagram isn’t growing despite your best efforts at implementing everything “the experts” suggest.

 2. Focus on creating highly differentiated accounts within categories that have a small number of similar content creators!
 It’s your best shot at success!

-Btw, if you want to learn more about other strategies that’ll help you grow on Instagram quickly, read these articles on how to create effective how I make money on Instagram, how to create effective Instagram story ads, how the Instagram algorithm works, how to build an Instagram repost account that makes money, how to check if you’re shadowbanned, how to create effective Instagram sponsored posts, how to automate your Instagram posts, how to monetize your Medium articles, as well as how to find the most valuable influencers on Instagram, how to measure what an influencer is worth, how to reach out to influencers, and how to measure your influencer marketing ROI.
+Btw, if you want to learn more about other strategies that’ll help you grow on Instagram quickly, read these articles on how to create effective how I make money on Instagram, how to create effective Instagram story ads, how the Instagram algorithm works, how to build an Instagram repost account that makes money, how to check if you’re shadowbanned, how to create effective Instagram sponsored posts, how to automate your Instagram posts, how to monetize your Medium articles, as well as everything you need to know about TikTok Bots, how to find the most valuable influencers on Instagram, how to measure what an influencer is worth, how to reach out to influencers, and how to measure your influencer marketing ROI.